gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 ## Documentation of Configuration Features

 The manifest and UI5 flexibility properties of the respective SAP UI5 version shown in Page map and Page editor are provided by the `@sap/ux-specification` node module installed on project creation or migration.
 The version of the module is determined by the `minUI5Version` of the application project stored in the `manifest.json` file.
-The full list and documentation of available properties for the application, and the application's individual pages can be accessed independently from the Page Map and Page Editor via the right-click context menus in the Application Modeler tree view.
+The full list and documentation of available properties for the application, and the application's individual pages can be accessed independently from the Page Map and Page Editor via the right-click context menus in the application modeler tree view.

 ## Integration with the SAP Fiori Tools - Application Generator

 ### Installation

-Installing the **Application Modeler** extension adds support for the Application Generator tool.
+Installing the **Application Modeler** extension adds support for the application generator tool.
 The Application Generator allows the user to generate an application based on a number of different templates.

 ### How to use Application Generator

 From the Command Palette execute the command `Fiori: Open Application Generator`

-This will launch the Application Generator tool if installed.
-If the Application Generator is not yet installed, it will install it the first time this command is executed.
+This will launch the application generator tool if installed.
+If the application generator is not yet installed, it will install it the first time this command is executed.

 ### Prerequisites